ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 >    ```
 {: .challenge}

+> ## Using the WoRMS Taxon Match Tool
+>  (NOTE from Abby: the instructions are very specific to the mbon pole to pole data.
+I wonder if we rewrite this guide
+>  here in this page but more generically?)
+>
+{: .challenge}

 # Getting lat/lon to decimal degrees

 Note, that the requirement for `decimalLatitude` and `decmailLongitude` is they must be in decimal degrees in WGS84.